-Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect’s neck
+Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect

 “I think it was the right result for someone who had an unblemished administrative and criminal record,” she said after the hearing.
 “It’s a big step in the right direction for his family in being able to move on from this.”

-Moris spoke briefly in court Wednesday, calling the last two years a learning experience.
+Moris spoke briefly in court Wednesday, calling the past two years a learning experience.

 “[I’ve] definitely taken away a lot from it,” he said.
 “Not just as an individual but also as a police officer as I move forward in my personal life and in my career with the Montgomery County Police Department.”